Analysis | Ohio State joins the sad list of No. 2 seeds whose dream seasons went poof in two hours

-They’re the No. 2 seeds who have gone toppled by No. 15 seeds in the 36 men’s NCAA Tournaments since the field widened to 64 in 1985, and their ranks reached nine on Friday up in West Lafayette.
+They’re the No. 2 seeds who have gone toppled by No. 15 seeds in the 36 NCAA men’s tournaments since the field widened to 64 in 1985, and their ranks reached nine Friday up in West Lafayette, Ind.
 Ohio State joined them, and that’s how it goes, and that’s a reality beloved by just about everyone except the superb team just ousted.

 Almost by definition, they lose to the Lilliputian.
-So here goes the list as of now: Richmond over Syracuse in 1991, Santa Clara (with Steve Nash!) over Arizona in 1993, Coppin State (with coach Fang Mitchell!) over South Carolina in 1997, Hampton over Iowa State in 2001, Lehigh over Duke in 2012, Norfolk State over Missouri in 2012, Florida Gulf Coast over Georgetown in 2013 and Middle Tennessee over Michigan State in 2016.
+So here goes the list as of now: Richmond over Syracuse in 1991, Santa Clara (with Steve Nash!) over Arizona in 1993, Coppin State (with Coach Fang Mitchell!) over South Carolina in 1997, Hampton over Iowa State in 2001, Lehigh over Duke in 2012, Norfolk State over Missouri in 2012, Florida Gulf Coast over Georgetown in 2013 and Middle Tennessee over Michigan State in 2016.

-To those, add Oral Roberts, whose two leading scorers looked like everybody’s leading scorers with 59 combined points Friday in the 75-72 upset of Ohio State.
-The outcome set off some giddiness, and a locker room the Golden Eagles’ Kevin Obanor described as “a lot of water being thrown.”
+To those, add Oral Roberts, whose two leading scorers looked like everybody’s leading scorers with 59 combined points Friday in the 75-72 overtime upset of Ohio State.
+The outcome set off some giddiness and a locker room the Golden Eagles’ Kevin Obanor described as “a lot of water being thrown.”

-“Anytime you’re a number two seed,” Ohio State coach Chris Holtmann said, “that kind of speaks for itself.”
+“Anytime you’re a number two seed,” Ohio State Coach Chris Holtmann said, “that kind of speaks for itself.”

 Anytime you’re a No. 2 seed and you lose, that kind of speaks for capital-M Madness.